Seal Design Considerations for Engineers

 What is the amount of closing force that will be applied to the seal, and in what direction?
 A seal designed for 50 pounds of force from a 90-degree load may not work in an application where only 20 pounds of force will be applied from a 60-degree load, and vice versa.

 What type of friction will the seal be exposed to, and for how long?
 Consider the seal dimensions, material hardness, and use of internal or external lubricants to help control the frictional force of the seal.

 What is the gap or the opening the seal is going to fit into and be expected to seal?
 This includes both the minimum and maximum amounts of gap that exist throughout the application, taking into account tolerances of the enclosure and sealing material.

 Will the seal be attached mechanically or with an adhesive?
 For mechanical attachment, consider where and how the attachment device will be inserted into the seal so that it doesn’t interfere with the compression of the seal.
 For adhesive attachment, consider the thickness of the adhesive itself, as it will affect the overall height of the profile.
 Also consider the material of the seal and substrate it will be attached to, as well as the sealing environment.

 There are two methods to fabricate corners in a sealing system: molding and hot splicing.
 Molded or overmolded corners create the most durable corner, but can be more costly.
 Hot splicing, achieved by melting the ends of two seals and combining them, is less expensive but less durable.

 Resources for Engineers

-If you’d like an expert opinion on how to mitigate against seal failure, Gemini Group has over 40 years of sealing experience and can recommend the right enhancements to your system and seal design.
+If you’d like an expert opinion on how to mitigate against seal failure, we have over 40 years of sealing experience and can recommend the right enhancements to your system and seal design.